univalle-software-development/backend/README.md

-# The Filmore Backend
-This is the backend that provides the movies services to filmore app published at [Vercel](https://frontend-alpha-two-26.vercel.app/) (Preview)

 ## Build the server project
 For build the docker container, run the next command shell in the terminal at the project's root: